lukaM19/CompSci308_SLogo_team05/README.md

     * Stores lines drawn by turtles
     * Supports multiple actors (which are all turtles in this case but don't have to be)
     * Stores user variables
+* Controller
+  * Catches and throws all errors
+  * Save feature
+  * load feature
+  * New Window button (method in Main class)

 ### Notes/Assumptions